C++

 -

-Explain the difference between the
+Explain the difference between a pointer and a reference.

 What will be the output of the following code?